-The Build Alternative is exempt from both Transportation and General Conformity requirements for operation and construction since it is "presumed to conform", meaning that it will meet the approved de minimus emissions budget through the Title V permitting process.
+The proposed Project is exempt from both Transportation and General Conformity requirements for operation and construction since it is "presumed to conform", meaning that it will meet the approved de minimus emissions budget through the Title V permitting process.

-Detailed information regarding air quality analysis methodology can be found in Attachment B.
+Detailed information regarding air quality analysis methodology can be found in Attachment D.